jorishr/notes-on-backend/express/routing.md

 ```
 In the individual route files you can now ommit the /comment and simply write  `/` , `new` or `/delete`.

-IMPORTANT: doing so when using ID's for pages or posts might mean the ID's become inaccessible to other routes.
+IMPORTANT: doing so when using ID's for pages or posts might mean the ID's become inaccessible to other routes, especially when using nestes routes as, for example, `campground/comments/:id` whereby alo the campground has an id route at `campgrounds/:id`.
+Preserve the `req.params values` from the parent router.
+If the parent and the child have conflicting param names, the child’s value take precedence.
 Therefore in each route add the MERGE PARAMS option to the express router:
 ```javascript
 const router = express.Router({mergeParams: true}),
 ```